BICYCLE REPAIR |

 Check the derailleurs.
 Inspect the pulleys on the rear derailleur

 and wipe off any built-up sludge (photo).
-Then run a rag through
+If you find any hardened

-the front derailleur to clean it of any grimy deposits.
-As a last step,
+rag through the front derailleur cage to clean it thoroughly.
+As a last

 |